-- The primary advantages of unsecured online loans are privacy, control, and a better chance of approval.
+- The primary advantages of unsecured online loans are privacy, control, and a simpler process.

 - The lender does not need to know why you are borrowing the money.
 An elective operation has risks and can lead to lost income.
 Privacy works to your advantage in this case.

 - You remain in control of the money, not the group.
 If approved, the lender will send the funds directly to your bank account.
-This gives you the freedom to work with any group.
+This gives you the freedom to work with any surgeon.

-- The primary disadvantages of unsecured online loans are the impersonal interface and security concerns.
+- The primary disadvantages of unsecured online loans are the impersonal interface, security concerns, and higher interest rates.

 - You interact with an online application form rather than a real human being.
 This can seem impersonal.

 - You need to enter detailed personal information into an online form, including bank account and social security numbers.
 Make certain that the site is secure.
 A secure URL begins with HTTPS.